dragonflyoss/d7y.io/versioned_docs/version-v2.3.0/operations/best-practices/security.md

   caCert: 'ca.crt'

   # caKey is the root CA key path with PEM format for the proxy server to generate the server cert.
-  # If ca_key is empty, proxy will generate a smaple CA key by rcgen::generate_simple_self_signed.
+  # If ca_key is empty, proxy will generate a sample CA key by rcgen::generate_simple_self_signed.
   # When client requests via the proxy, the client should not verify the server cert and set
   # insecure to true.
 If ca_key is not empty, proxy will sign the server cert with the CA cert.
 If openssl is installed,
   # you can use openssl to generate the root CA cert and make the system trust the root CA cert.